crescentrose/rmoji/README.md

 - [ ] Readline integration (?): Bind a key to input an emoji on the command line (similar to macOS Cmd-Ctrl-Space)
 - [ ] Vim integration: Use a command to pick an emoji and input it to the editor

+## License

+3-clause BSD (read the file LICENSE.md for more details).